vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Real change, enduring change, happens one step at a time." - Ruth Bader Ginsburg
 > 1. "The only true wisdom is in knowing you know nothing." - Socrates
 > 1. "An investment in knowledge pays the best interest." - Benjamin Franklin
-> 1. "The best teachers are those who show you where to look but don't tell you what to see." - Alexandra K. Trenfor
+> 1. "The best teachers are those who show you where to look but Do not tell you what to see." - Alexandra K. Trenfor
 > 1. "Knowledge is power." - Francis Bacon
 > 1. "The more I read, the more I acquire, the more certain I am that I know nothing." - Voltaire
 > 1. "Learning never exhausts the mind." - Leonardo da Vinci